 - 2.7.a.
 Pharmacy department personnel engage in an on-going process to assess and improve the quality of pharmacy services, including evaluation and implementation of new practice standards and guidelines; - 2.7.b.
 The pharmacy department's assessment and improvement process include assessing and developing skills of the pharmacy department's staff; - 2.7.c.
 A system ensuring accountability and optimization for the use of safe medication-use system technologies, including devices used for medication preparation, distribution, administration, and monitoring is used for continuous improvement; - 2.7.d.
-A quality review process is used to ensure that medication use is appropriate, safe, and effective while the pharmacy is closed (if applicable); - 2.7.e.
+A process is used to ensure safe and effective medication use while the pharmacy is closed (if applicable); - 2.7.e.
 Pharmacy personnel conduct routine inspections of ward-stock, procedure areas, and any other locations where medications are stored.
-The results of inspections are reported to pharmacy and nursing leaders/managers, and reported to the appropriate medication policy committee; and, - 2.7.f.
+The results of inspections are reported to pharmacy and nursing leaders/managers, and reported to the appropriate medication policy committee; and - 2.7.f.
 Pharmacy department inspections by external organizations are conducted and results are reported and used for process improvement.